Maryland-State-Innovation-Team/LLM-Context/README.md

 }
 ```

-*Note: The markdown file itself does not provide prompts, but supplies the context needed for the LLM to access and use Socrata API data.*

 ---

 ## Getting Started

-1. Review the context files in `imap_geocoder.md` and `socrata_api.md`.
+1. Review the context files.
 2. Use them as context in your preferred LLM interface (e.g., Gemini 2.5 Pro with Canvas).
 3. For best results, follow the example use-cases above.